e19931107/Power_BI-Brazilian_E_Commerce_Public_Dataset_by_Olist/README.md

 ## Result
+I divided the dashboard into 4 parts: Overview, Order, Product and Map.

 ### Overview
-This page can hlpe sales or manager to check the whole sales status in 2017.
+This page can help sales or manager to check the whole sales status in 2017.

 Therefore, this page contains key KPI.
 ![image](https://github.com/e19931107/Power_BI-Brazilian_E_Commerce_Public_Dataset_by_Olist/assets/50692450/a10ce187-6148-4eee-b52a-e312273df55c)

+### Order
+This page can provide order status, lead time and scatter chart of lead time and review score.
 ![image](https://github.com/e19931107/Power_BI-Brazilian_E_Commerce_Public_Dataset_by_Olist/assets/50692450/91a6aab9-3717-4483-ac46-5b58862caad5)

+### Product
+Product view to check the performance, including Pareto Chart.
 ![image](https://github.com/e19931107/Power_BI-Brazilian_E_Commerce_Public_Dataset_by_Olist/assets/50692450/5dfc23bf-1095-4f24-b9fc-38d450a4a8fb)

+### Map
+Since the data provide some information about latitude and longitude, so I built a page to show performance by status and city view.
 ![image](https://github.com/e19931107/Power_BI-Brazilian_E_Commerce_Public_Dataset_by_Olist/assets/50692450/3acf5d47-e93a-4076-9e1d-eb695daed4f9)

 DAX